chef/chef-web-docs/content/feedback.md

 +++

-chef-docs hopes that the documentation is always just what you are looking for, but when that isn't the case chef-docs does appreciate feedback.
+chef-docs hopes that the documentation is always just what you are looking for, but when that is not the case chef-docs does appreciate feedback.
 There are several ways to get feedback to chef-docs.
 For members of the Chef community, customers, or people who just want to send feedback, choose any of the following four options: